| HUNTING |

 Neil Wardle's 20 year dream of a large water conservation dam has reached

 fruition!
-Stocked with trout and already a haven for hundreds of waterfowl.
+Stocked with fish and a haven for hundreds of waterfowl.
 The

 | BIRD WATCHING |